For purposes of this chapter, the terms in this section have the meanings given unless otherwise provided for in this chapter.

 "Leave day" means any calendar day during which the recipient leaves the facility and is absent overnight, and all subsequent, consecutive calendar days.
 An overnight absence from the facility of less than 23 hours does not constitute a leave day.
 Nevertheless, if the recipient is absent from the facility to participate in active programming of the facility under the personal direction and observation of facility staff, the day shall not be considered a leave day regardless of the number of hours of the recipient's absence.
 For purposes of this subdivision, "calendar day" means the 24-hour period ending at midnight.

 "Maintenance and plant operations costs" means the costs for the salaries and wages of the maintenance supervisor, engineers, heating-plant employees, and other maintenance employees and associated fringe benefits and payroll taxes.
-It also includes identifiable costs for maintenance and operation of the building and grounds, including, but not limited to, fuel, electricity, medical waste and garbage removal, water, sewer, supplies, tools, and repairs.
+It also includes identifiable costs for maintenance and operation of the building and grounds, including, but not limited to, fuel, electricity, plastic waste bags, medical waste and garbage removal, water, sewer, supplies, tools, repairs, and minor equipment not requiring capitalization under Medicare guidelines.

 "Management agreement" means an agreement in which one or more of the following criteria exist: